ViRb3/pi-encrypted-boot-ssh/README.md

 - pi-base.img
 - pi-target.img

-If you're planning to install additional software (e.g. WiFi drivers), increase the size of the target image or you may not have enough space:
+Increase the size of the target image or you may run into issues:

 ```bash
 dd if=/dev/zero bs=1G count=1 >> pi-target.img